sven-borden/personal-messenger-bot/README.md

 # personal-messenger-bot
-Uses chatbot technology to create auto-answer for private a private Messenger account
+Set up a chatbot that will reply to useless messages sent by your friends.